https://invisible-island.net/ncurses/man/

 These symbols provide a faster method of accessing terminfo

-The actual definition of CUR depends upon the implementation, but each
+The definition of CUR is implementation-dependent, but each terminfo

-terminfo library provides these long names defined to point into the
+library defines these names to point into the in-memory description of

-The upper-level curses interface uses the low-level terminfo interface,
+higher-level curses interface uses the terminfo interface internally;

 PORTABILITY

-X/Open Curses does not describe any of these except for cur_term.
-(The
+X/Open Curses does not describe any of these symbols except for

-inclusion of cur_term appears to be an oversight, since other
+cur_term.
+(The inclusion of cur_term appears to be an oversight, since

 Other implementations may have comparable variables.
 Some